srivathsapv/KrisprKreme/README.md

 An efficient command-line tool for CRISPR-CAS9 experiment design.

+**Disclaimer:** The indices from the human genome take approx 2 days to build, if you want the prebuilt indices contact us

+ssures11@jhu.edu
+pvsriv@cs.jhu.edu

 ## Usage

 The following steps were successfully executed in an Ubuntu Box - 64-bit 16.04 Xenial.